DP6/media-quality/README-GTM-API.md

 ## GTM API Output Example

-The output JSON from when using GTM's API in `list` action follow the pattern bellow:
+The GTM's API returns a `list` of tags in JSON format.
+For example, the following JSON contains information about three tags:

 ```json
 {